A Fabulous Family Getaway: Sea Island Resort, Georgia

 For an extra cost, families can sign up for specialty classes too, from fishing and horseback riding to archery and tennis.
 My daughters were apathetic about the shooting course we signed up for, but they absolutely loved learning how to use an air rifle and then hitting as many colorful steel targets as they could.
 We also enjoyed getting some friendly competition going at the Sea Strike bowling alley, an intimate spot with six lanes and a gourmet snack bar.

 Sea Island Resort's fitness center and spa are especially clean and classy, and a great way to get in some adult time (not to mention the 18-hole championship golf course).
 If shopping is more your sport, there are several upscale boutiques.
 And should you desire a little vacation from your family vacation, there's even a day camp for kids.

 Sea Island Resort goes all out for the holidays—and I mean all out.
 Christmas was an unforgettable spectacle, with a life-size gingerbread house that doubled as an Advent calendar, tons of gorgeously decorated trees, and daily events (some included with our stay and some available for purchase).
 A highlight for us was the Christmas Eve one-mile run on the beach, followed by a kids' Christmas party (hosted by Santa, of course).

 Sea Island pulls out all the stops at Easter, too, with an Easter bunny breakfast and an epic egg hunt featuring 10,000 hidden eggs.
 Fourth of July is capped off with a parade, lawn games, and fireworks.

 Note to parents: Many of the seasonal festivities sell out quickly—sometimes months in advance.
 I highly recommend booking these events online as early as possible.

-Sea Island provides a truly memorable holiday meal.
+Tavola at Sea island Resort provides a truly memorable meal.
+Photo courtesy of the resort

 Sea Island Restaurants